-BROCKTON (WHDH) - Police are searching for the suspect who vandalized several statues outside a Brockton church on East Main Street.
+BROCKTON, MASS.
+(WHDH) - Police are searching for the suspect who vandalized several statues outside a Brockton church on East Main Street.

 Father Joe Raeke, the pastor of St. Edith Stein Catholic Church, said someone vandalized four statues between Monday night and Tuesday morning.
 Three white marble and granite statues were covered with black spray paint, while white paint was thrown on the bronze-plated statue of St. Edith out front.